rg-engineering/ioBroker.daswetter/README.md

 This adapter reads weather forecast data from DasWetter.com.

 Hint: you need an account on DasWetter.com.
-The account is for free under crtain conditions.
+The account is for free under certain conditions.

+There are three data models:
+* 7 days forecast and general overview
+* 5 days forecast and detailed 3 hours overview
+* hourly forecast

+All three models are implemented but and one should be used at least.

 ## Changelog

+#### 0.1.0
+* (René) first release

 #### 0.0.1
 * (René) initial release